COMMUNITY

 ORIENTATION / TAKE THE EXAM

-A mandatory orientation and written examination will be held at the Oswego East High School at 8 a.m. on Saturday, July 26, 2025 (there are NO make-up dates for the orientation or written examination).
+A mandatory orientation and written examination will be held at the Oswego Police Department at 8 a.m. on Friday, September 26, 2025.
 Any information or additional instructions will be emailed in advance.
-Applicants must bring BOTH a POWER card and a photo ID.
+Applicants must bring a photo ID.
 The photo ID may be a state ID, driver's license, or passport.
 At the time of the orientation, no other items, such as a resume, certificates, or transcripts, will be accepted.
 Those items will be submitted later in the process.

 Dress comfortably for the orientation and written examination.